 - Online teaching should be as comprehensive as possible, including where possible demonstrations of practical methods and student activities focused on data analysis and interpretation rather than data collection and practical skills.

-- Decisions around placements (e.g. in Education / Medicine) will be guided by national guidance and health & safety requirements e.g. from NHS or GTCS.
+- Placement activity (e.g. in Education / Medicine) is guided by national guidance and health & safety requirements e.g. from NHS or GTCS.

-- There will be no formal exam period scheduled at the end of the first half-session.
+- There will be no formal exam period.

 - Alternative assessment approaches to replace in person examinations should be developed for all courses.
 For disabled students, the Student Support Disability Advisors will work closely with academic staff and with students to ensure appropriate support and arrangements are in place.